NCTU-VRDL/tensorflow2_yolov3/README.md

 ## Exercise2: YOLO-V3 inference
 --------------------
 In this part, we will use pretrained weights to make predictions on both image and video.
+See [exercise_2_yolov3_inference.ipynb](https://github.com/NCTU-VRDL/tensorflow2_yolov3/blob/master/exercise_2_yolov3_inference.ipynb)

 ```
-$ cd ..
 $ python3 image_demo.py
 ```